sje30/lse/lse-eglen.md

 compulsion to accept papers for review that use RRS.
-If the editor notes that the journal's copyright requirements will conflict with the RRS, in the first instance I would suggest that journal editors might reconsider their journal's copyright requirements.
+If the editor notes that the journal's copyright requirements will conflict with the RRS, in the first instance I would suggest that journal editors might reconsider the journal's requirements.
 All that is needed is a licence to publish from the authors, rather than any transfer of copyright.
 Failing that, if the journal intends to ignore the RRS, and require copyright transfer at acceptance that could negate the RRS, then instead the editor should desk reject the submission.
 It